fengbintu/Neural-Networks-on-Silicon/README.md

 - **BitBlade: Area and Energy-Efficient Precision-Scalable Neural Network Accelerator with Bitwise Summation.** (POSTECH)
 - X-MANN: A Crossbar based Architecture for Memory Augmented Neural Networks.
 (Purdue, Intel)
 - Thermal-Aware Design and Management for Search-based In-Memory Acceleration.
 (UCSD)
+- An Energy-Efficient Network-on-Chip Design using Reinforcement Learning.
+(George Washington)

 ## Important Topics
 This is a collection of papers on other important topics related to neural networks.
 Papers of significance are marked in **bold**.
 My comments are in marked in *italic*.